Skip to main content

 We believe in transparent reviews.
 Here's what Dust doesn't handle well:

-• ⚠Data synchronization from connected sources is not real-time; there may be a delay before newly created or updated documents are available to AI agents
+• ⚠Data synchronization from connected sources may not be real-time, so newly created or updated documents may not become available to AI agents immediately

-• ⚠The platform depends on third-party foundation model providers (OpenAI, Anthropic, Mistral), meaning outages or changes from these providers can directly affect Dust agent availability
+• ⚠The platform depends on third-party foundation model providers such as OpenAI, Anthropic, Mistral, and Google, so outages or API changes from these providers can affect Dust agent availability

-• ⚠Complex multi-step workflows with conditional branching and error handling require significant design effort and testing to ensure reliable execution
+• ⚠Complex multi-step workflows with conditional branching and error handling require significant design effort and iterative testing to ensure reliable production execution

-• ⚠Agent response quality is heavily dependent on the quality and organization of connected data sources—poorly structured or outdated internal documentation will produce lower-quality results
+• ⚠Agent response quality depends heavily on the structure and freshness of connected data sources - outdated or poorly organized internal documentation will produce lower-quality agent answers

 Pros & Cons